Liosiva/Liosiva/README.md

 👋 Hey there!
-I'm [Your Name]
+I'm Siva
 🎓 Mechanical Engineer | Aspiring AI/ML Enthusiast

-🔍 Transitioning from mechanical engineering to the world of AI & Machine Learning 💡 Passionate about solving real-world problems with AI, data science, and automation 🚀 Currently working on:
+🔍 Transitioning from mechanical engineering to the world of AI & Machine Learning 💡 Passionate about solving real-world problems with AI, data science, and automation 🌱 Always learning: Machine Learning, Deep Learning, and AI applications in engineering 📌 Open to collaborations and exciting AI projects!

-🤖 AI Resume Screener
-📰 Fake News Detector
-🎨 Voice-to-Image Generation
-🌱 Always learning: Machine Learning, Deep Learning, and AI applications in engineering 📌 Open to collaborations and exciting AI projects!